 - Monitor the chore while the child works independent 2 times

 - Pronounce the chore taught and passed off

 All of this is a ton of work in and of itself, but then the kids learn to do it correctly every time.
 So, if I have done all these steps and my expectations still aren’t being met, something on my part needs to change.

 My oldest loves to clean and was a quick learner.
 My next child to clean bathrooms would do a really great job on everything they remembered to clean.
 It was hit or miss every time.

-I realized that my second bathroom cleaning child works EXTREMELY well with checklists, so I made a colorful checklist complete with visual aids.
+I soon realized that my second bathroom cleaning child works EXTREMELY well with checklists, so I made a colorful checklist complete with visual aids.
 The pictures eliminate me being asked exactly which cleaner or rags to use each week.
 The expectation of how the job should be completed is very clearly laid out even down to washing their hands when the job is complete.

 Get your free printable here!